ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 The Administrator can send a POST request to the group-collection resource, in order to create a new OSCORE group at the Group Manager.
 The request MAY specify the intended group name GROUPNAME and group title, and MAY specify pieces of information concerning the group configuration.

-The request payload is a CBOR map, whose possible entries are specified in {{config-repr}}.
+When custom CBOR is used, the request payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{iana-ace-groupcomm-parameters}}.

+When CoRAL is used, the request payload includes one element for each entry specified in {{config-repr}}, with the exception of the 'app_names' status parameter (see below).

 In particular:

-* The CBOR map MAY include any of the configuration parameter defined in {{config-repr-config-properties}}.
+* The payload MAY include any of the configuration parameter defined in {{config-repr-config-properties}}.

-* The CBOR map MAY include any of the status parameter 'group_name', 'group_title', 'exp', 'group_policies', 'as_uri' and 'active' defined in {{config-repr-status-properties}}.
+* The payload MAY include any of the status parameter 'group_name', 'group_title', 'exp', 'app_groups, 'group_policies', 'as_uri' and 'active' defined in {{config-repr-status-properties}}.

+   - In a CoRAL document, each element of the 'app_groups' array from the status properties is included as a separate element with name 'app_group'.

-* The CBOR map MUST NOT include any of the status parameter 'rt', 'ace-groupcomm-profile' and 'joining_uri' defined in {{config-repr-status-properties}}.
+* The payload MUST NOT include any of the status parameter 'rt', 'ace-groupcomm-profile' and 'joining_uri' defined in {{config-repr-status-properties}}.

 If any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response, which MAY include additional information to clarify what went wrong.

-* Any of the received parameters is specified multiple times.
+* Any of the received parameters is specified multiple times, with the exception of the 'app_group' element in a CoRAL document.

 * Any of the received parameters is not recognized, or not valid, or not consistent with respect to other related parameters.